Bioconductor/BBS/Doc/Prepare-macOS-Monterey-HOWTO.md

 Even though we only need the MySQL client, we used to install the MySQL Community Server because it was an easy way to get the MySQL client.
 Not anymore!
-Our attempt to use the recent binaries available at https://dev.mysql.com/downloads/ for macOS Mojave gave us too much headache when trying to install Perl module DBD::mysql or install RMySQL from source.
+Our attempt to use the recent binaries available at https://dev.mysql.com/downloads/ for macOS Monterey gave us too much headache when trying to install Perl module DBD::mysql or install RMySQL from source.
 So we switched to installing the MySQL client only via brew: